Class BinaryTree<K, V, R, MK, MV, MR>

 • Time Complexity: O(k * n) Space Complexity: O(1)

-The refill function clears the current data and adds new data to the collection.
+The refill function clears the existing data structure and then adds new key-value pairs based on the provided input.

 Parameters